Lando Norris is a British racing driver born in Bristol on 13 November 1999.

 Norris would enjoy a fine debut campaign, scoring 49 points to finish P11 in the Drivers' Championship, and with a little more luck his total could have been far higher.

-Sainz and Norris struck up a fantastic relationship in 2019, and despite some talk that they are a little too jovial, the pair insist that McLaren's P4 finish in the 2019 Constructors' Championship wouldn't have been possible without it.
+Sainz and Norris struck up a fantastic relationship in their two seasons together, 2019 and 2020, and despite some talk that they were a little too jovial, the pair insisted that McLaren's consecutive P4 and P3 finishes in the Constructors' World Championship would not have been possible without it.

 Norris served as McLaren's test and reserve driver for 2018, juggling that with his F2 commitments.